 The above list of awareness tools and techniques contains the methods we have tested in workshops for nearly 30 years.
 We find them to be safe and effective.
 These tools are at the core of our blended learning process.

-What you will notice is the conspicuous absence of any religious dogma.
-It is because the immersion into mythology and superstition has the opposite effect on awareness.
-When you mistake myths for facts, it creates a slippery slope that blinds our minds.
+You will notice the conspicuous absence of any religious dogma because immersion in mythology and superstition has the opposite effect on awareness.
+When you mistake myths for facts, you create a slippery slope that blinds your mind.
 Mythology sets up barriers to common sense.

 The path from awake to aware is a lifelong adventure.
 We are all on the continuum of awareness, each facing unique challenges.
 Find freethinkers who have the same goal for self-development, and you’ll go a long way.
 If you stumble and fall, it’s all part of “the great spiritual experiment” we call life.